HelloYesNo/server/README.md

 To start Coolify on your host system:

-1. Start the install script with `coolify-install`
+1. Start the install script with `coolify-start`

 This will install coolify and start it.